 RAM & XMP/DOCP

-Enable XMP (Extreme Memory Profile) for Intel or DOCP (Direct Overclock Profile) for AMD to unlock your RAM’s full speed potential.
-High-performance RAM often has a speed rating (e.g., 3200MHz), but it runs at a slower default speed when first installed.
+Enable XMP (Intel) or DOCP (AMD) to unlock your RAM’s full speed.
+High-performance RAM has a speed rating (e.g., 3200MHz) but runs at a slower default when first installed.

-Enabling XMP or DOCP in your BIOS allows the RAM to run at its advertised speed, which can significantly improve performance, especially in games and applications that require fast data transfers.
+XMP or DOCP in BIOS lets RAM run at its advertised speed, which can improve performance in games and data-heavy applications.

 Update BIOS First